sourinry/first_demo/README.md

 # first_demo
-this is my first interection with git repository.
+This is my first interaction with the git repository.
+Author:sourin roy